With China Tourist Visa Resumed,

 2) Namtso Lake - Baingoin (197km; Gravel Paved Road)

-The road from Namtso Lake to Baingoin is under construction, making this section of road condition muddy in rainy days while sending clouds of dust and debris in the air during sunny days.
-So, the bumpy road requires more skilled driving technique.
+The road from Namtso Lake to Baingoin is under construction, making this section of the road muddy on rainy days while sending clouds of dust and debris in the air during sunny days.
+So, the bumpy road requires more skilled driving.
 Yield your steering wheel to the more skillful driver if you are not confident about your driving skills.

 3) Baingoin - Nyima (335km; Gravel Paved Road & Grassy Land with Forks & Shortcuts)

-The road from Baingoin to Nyima is dominated by gravels and debris.
-Some sections are meadows with boundless grassland and only the vehicle tracks point the heading way.
+The road from Baingoin to Nyima is dominated by gravel and debris.
+Some sections are meadows with boundless grassland, and only the vehicle tracks point the heading way.
 Magnificent plateau lakes and fresh grassy marshland are along the whole journey.

 4) Nyima - Wenbu South Village (130km; Unsurfaced Dirt Road with Vehicle Tracks)

-The road from Nyima to Wenbu South Village is sometimes straight and sometimes curved with no fences but the vehicle tracks.
-Grassland stretches as far as the eye can see while the boundless prairie extends in each direction to the aerial boundaries.
+The road from Nyima to Wenbu South Village is sometimes straight and sometimes curved, with no fences but the vehicle tracks.
+Grassland stretches as far as the eye can see while the boundless prairie extends in each direction to the horizon.

 Gravel-paved road along the north routeThe gravel-paved road is lined with boundless grassland.